AvisheikhKundu/CodeEra/readme.md

 # CodeEra is  an Bangladeshi E-Learning Platform
-# E-Learning Website using HTML5, CSS3, Bootstrap5 and JavaScript

 ![E-Learning Platform](Home.png)
 The project involves the creation of an e-learning website using HTML, CSS, Bootstrap 5, and JavaScript.
 The website aims to provide a user-friendly and responsive platform for learners to access educational content.